 Music and Pets

-Taking time away from the intensity of performing at the highest level is something Matthew has always made time for.
+Getting away from the intensity of performing at the highest level, is important for mental and physical health.
 Family, sport, rest and moments for downtime are an important part of a well-balanced musicians life!
-Part of the balance Matthew achieves is time with his pets.
+Matthew achieves this balance by spending time with his pets.

 People’s choice of pet is as unique as each person!
 Matthew has a trio of bovine steers.
 Yes, these pets are a little unusual!